Texas Governor Lays Out School Safety Plan, After 10 Died In Santa Fe Shooting

 As for paying for the changes, he said his plan includes more than $100 million in grants, matching funds, and other money.

-Abbottt spoke one day after he visited Santa Fe High School on its first day of classes since the May 18 shooting that killed 10 people.
+Abbott spoke one day after he visited Santa Fe High School on its first day of classes since the May 18 shooting that killed 10 people.

 "We want action to prevent another shooting" like Santa Fe, Abbott said.